xdkanashi/Celestial-voyage/README.md

    - Open the project folder in Visual Studio Code (File -> Open Folder -> celestial voyage).
    - Navigate to `/html/main.html` file and run it.

-9. **Enjoy Your Site**
+9. **Enjoy Site**
-   - Your Celestial Voyage project should now be up and running!
-Enjoy exploring your site.
+   - Celestial Voyage project should now be up and running!
+Enjoy exploring site.